LNU4/Real-time-transcription/voice-recording-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+## Application information

+This application is a real time transcription application that uses the webkitSpeechRecognition API to transcribe the user's voice.
+It is a simple application that allows the user to record their voice and save it to a file.
+The application is built with Next.js.

+## Disclaimer

+This application is a prototype and is not intended for production use.
+The application is a simple transcription application that allows the user to record their voice and save it to a file.
+The application is built with Next.js.

+You may use this application and build upon it.

+## Usage

+To use the application, simply click the record button and start speaking.
+The application will transcribe the user's voice and save it to a file.
+The application will also display the transcript in real time.

+You may need to allow the browser to access your microphone.
+And allow the browser to use your microphone.

+## Languages

+The application supports the following languages:

+- English
+- Swedish

+You can modify or add languages by changing the language in the recording component.

+## Supported browsers

+The application is supported on the following browsers:

+- Chrome
+- Edge
+- Safari (Not fully tested)

+Check the browser support for webkitSpeechRecognition [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API)